5 Influential Black Physicians

 Leonidas Harris Barry, M.D.
 (1902-1995)

-Dr. Leonidas Barry is known as the first Black gastroenterologist.
+Dr. Leonidas Barry is famous for being the first Black gastroenterologist.
 He received his medical degree from Rush Medical College in 1929, before becoming an intern at the Freedmen’s Hospital in Washington D.C.

 Barry then became the first Black intern at Cook County Hospital in Chicago in 1931 when entered his residency.
 He continued to break barriers in 1934, when he became a junior attending physician in gastroenterology at Chicago’s Provident Hospital, the first Black-owned and operated hospital in the United States.

 In 1946 Barry began a 17-year struggle to be named to the attending staff at Michael Reese Hospital.
-Despite being known and recognized as the world’s leading gastroenterologist, Michael Reese Hospital continually deemed him “unqualified”.
-In 1963 he was finally granted the position and remained as the senior attending physician for the remainder of his career.
+Despite being the world’s leading gastroenterologist, Michael Reese Hospital continually deemed him “unqualified”.
+In 1963 the hospital finally granted him the position, where he served as the senior attending physician for the remainder of his career.

 Throughout his medical career, Barry was a prominent figure in delivering needed medical care to underserved communities.
 In 1970 Barry helped organize the “Flying Black Medics,” a group of physicians who flew to rural and underserved communities to provide care.
 The “Flying Black Medics” played a crucial piece in providing care during the Cairo Race Riots in Cairo, Illinois.